 Imig Music Building

-Jeffrey Nytch has built a diverse career as a composer, teacher, performer, arts administrator, and consultant.
-In addition to 25+ years as a professional musician, he has also run a small business, co-founded a non-profit service organization in Houston, performed a wide range of repertoire as a vocalist, and served six seasons as Managing Director of The Pittsburgh New Music Ensemble (“PNME ”), one of the nation’s premiere new music ensembles.
-In 2009 he joined the faculty of The University of Colorado-Boulder, where he serves as Director of The Entrepreneurship Center for Music.
-His philosophy of teaching entrepreneurship hinges on the idea that entrepreneurial thinking is a creative process that can be applied in any number of directions, and that students with entrepreneurial skills are better equipped to thrive in the ever-changing dynamics of the 21st-century arts marketplace.
+Jeffrey Nytch enjoys a diverse career as an award-winning composer, educator, performer, administrator and thought leader in arts entrepreneurship.
+In addition to more than 30 years as a professional musician, he has also run a small business, co-founded a nonprofit service organization in Houston, performed a wide range of repertoire as a vocalist and served six seasons as managing director of the Pittsburgh New Music Ensemble (PNME), one of the nation’s premiere new music ensembles.
+In 2009, he joined the faculty of the University of Colorado Boulder, where he serves as director of the Entrepreneurship Center for Music.

-A native of Vestal, New York, Nytch completed a Bachelors degree at Franklin and Marshall College (double-majoring in music and geology), and earned Masters and Doctoral degrees in composition from the Shepherd School of Music, Rice University.
-As a composer he has received numerous grants, awards and commissions, and his music has been performed throughout the U.S. and abroad by many major ensembles and artists.
-Recordings include releases on the MMC, New Dynamics Records, and Koch International Classics labels.
-He as also held teaching posts at Carnegie Mellon University, the American Festival for the Arts, and Franklin & Marshall College.
+A native of Vestal, New York, Nytch completed a bachelor's degree at Franklin and Marshall College (double-majoring in music and geology), and earned master's and doctoral degrees in composition from the Shepherd School of Music, Rice University.
+As a composer, he has received numerous grants, awards and commissions, and his music has been performed throughout the United States and abroad by many major ensembles and artists.
+Recordings include releases on the MMC, New Dynamics Records and Koch International Classics labels.
+He as also held teaching posts at Carnegie Mellon University, the American Festival for the Arts and Franklin & Marshall College.